Housing Accommodations

 SoPA students cannot be granted housing until they are considered a student of Newcomb-Tulane College.

-Even if you have given Housing or another campus department such as Case Management or Counseling any documentation or information requesting a housing accommodation, you still have to formally request accommodation through the Goldman Center.
+You still are required to formally request accommodation through the Goldman Center even if you have given Housing, or another campus department such as Case Management or Counseling, documentation or information requesting a housing accommodation.

-Again, just to clarify: You MUST submit your accommodation request and supporting documentation to the Goldman Center in order to have any housing accommodation based off a disability/medical necessity processed.
-Once you submit an online application to the Goldman Center, you must then also have a Welcome Meeting/Consultation to discuss your request with a member of our team.
+Again, just to clarify: You MUST submit your accommodation request and supporting documentation to the Goldman Center to have any housing accommodation based on a disability/medical necessity processed.
+Once you submit an online application to the Goldman Center, you will also be required to have a Welcome Meeting/Consultation to discuss your request with a member of our team.
 Your request must then be processed through the Housing Committee.